 There is no minimum transfer amount specified.
 However, there are maximum transfer limits on Xoom, and they can get complicated.
 The maximum you can send depends on three things: time frame, documentation, and your country of residency.

 With minimum documentation, an American resident can send $2,999 per 24-hour period, $6,000 every 30 days, and $9,999 every 180 days.
 Under similar circumstances, a Canadian resident can ship $C999 per 24-hour period, $C5,000 every 30 days, and $C9,999 every 180 days.

 However, if you supply documentation including (but not limited to) the following – utility bills, bank statements, driver’s license, passport, and PR/Green Card – you can send considerably more.
-Americans can ship up to $100,000 and Canadians $80,000 per 180-day period if they have their documents in order.
+Americans can transfer money abroad in the volumes of up to $100,000 and Canadians $80,000 per 180-day period if they have their documents in order.

-Xoom may be a cost-effective way to send money in comparison to its competitors dealing with remittances from the USA based on the Remittances Prices project by the World Bank.
-Xoom is often showing up among the cheapest options and rarely as the most expensive option for transfer remittances.
+Xoom may be a cost-effective way to send money in comparison to its competitors dealing with remittances from the USA, based on the Remittances Prices project by the World Bank.
+Xoom is often showing up among the cheapest options and rarely as the most expensive option for remittance transfers.

 Here is a recent example from Feb 28, 2019, demonstrating an unreasonably high margin of transfer of funds from the USA to Australia:

 The real rate at the time was 1.4072 so that represents a margin of 3% by itself, not inclusive of fees.